 • You can pickle and old ginger on the above recipe, but it will be harder to chew.

-• Cut the "white root" as thinly as possible.
-A very sharp knife and a dose of patience is your best choice.
+• Slice the "white root" as thinly as possible.
+A very sharp knife and a dose of patience are your best bet.

 • Cut the ginger across instead of cutting along the length.
 Such pieces are easier to chew.